openzipkin/brave/brave-impl/README.md

 The actions taking place in both services are also indicated by the coloured boxes.
 The blue box indicates the caller service (client), the green box indicates the callee (server).
 Typically both services run in separate JVM.

+As of version 2.2.1 you can use code present in `brave-client` which adds an abstraction layer around ClientTracer and makes it easier to integrate new clients with less code.

 Some explanation: